japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryWrapper.md

 == [[StreamingQueryWrapper]] StreamingQueryWrapper -- Serializable StreamExecution

 [[creating-instance]][[_streamingQuery]]
-`StreamingQueryWrapper` is a serializable interface of a <<spark-sql-streaming-StreamExecution.adoc#, StreamExecution>>.
+`StreamingQueryWrapper` is a serializable interface of a <<spark-sql-streaming-StreamExecution.md#, StreamExecution>>.

 .Demo: Any Streaming Query is StreamingQueryWrapper [source, scala]